SaeedAdam/SaeedAdam/README.md

 - 👋 Hi, I’m @SaeedAdam
-- 👀 I’m interested in web development.
+- 👀 I’m interested in Web/Mobile Development.
-- 🌱 I’m currently learning Laravel/VueJs.
+- 🌱 I’m currently learning C# and .NET
-- 💞️ I’m looking to collaborate on beginner web projects.
+- 💞️ I’m looking to collaborate on .NET projects.
 - 📫 How to reach me (linkedin.com/in/saeedadam)

 <!---